 The application process

 Once you’ve found the credit card that best suits your needs and you’ve made sure you’re likely to be approved by the card provider, you can begin the application process.
-In most cases, you will be able to apply quickly and easily online but you may also be able apply by phone or post.
+In most cases, you will be able to apply quickly and easily online but you may also be able apply by phone.
 As well as standard details such as your current address and phone number, you might be asked for the following additional details when applying for a credit card:

 - Address history, usually for the previous three years

 - The length of time you’ve been with your current bank

 - Details of any balance transfer which is to be applied to your new credit card